 Students will be on time for classes and will attend classes regularly.
 Students are responsible for the work missed due to absence.
-Students who skip classes or repeatedly arrive late may receive consequences based on the principles of progressive discipline and in accordance with Operational Procedure PR697 Promoting Positive School Climate.
+Students who skip classes or repeatedly arrive late may receive consequences based on the principles of progressive discipline.
+Lockers